Colds, coughs, sore throats and sinusitis — what helps, what doesn't, and when to see us

 - Severe or deteriorating illness

-What’s over the counter vs prescription in Singapore
+What’s available without a prescription in Singapore

 What usually doesn’t help (and can harm)